alukosdev/ccsp/reference/glossary.md

 The cloud carrier is the intermediary that provides connectivity and transport of cloud services between the CSPs and the cloud service consumers.

 The intermediary that provides connectivity and transport of cloud services between the CSPs and the cloud service consumers.
+==- Cloud Computing Forensic Science
+The application of scientific principles, technological practices, and derived and proven methods to reconstruct past cloud computing events through identification, collection, preservation, examination, interpretation, and reporting of digital evidence.
 ==- Cloud Data Architect
 Ensures the various storage types and mechanisms utilized within the cloud environment meet and conform to the relevant SLAs and that the storage components are functioning according to their specified requirements.